LordofBone/soran/README.md

 Then you can run a test by running integrate_stt.py and seeing if it can translate speech to text (ensure you have a microphone).

-Then this can be integrated into another program by importing SpeechInference from integrate_stt.py:
+Then importing SpeechInference from integrate_stt.py:
 `from soran.integrate_stt import SpeechtoTextHandler` Which can then be called from the program to record audio and get the text output.
 `SpeechtoText = SpeechtoTextHandler()`